adaltas/node-nikita/docs/content/usages/conditions_assertions.md

 # Conditions and assertions

-Conditions and assertions are a set of options available to every handlers to control and guaranty their execution.
+Conditions and assertions are a set of configs available to every handlers to control and guaranty their execution.

 Conditions are executed before a handler and all conditions must pass for the handler to be executed.
-The name of the options are prefixed with "if\_" and "unless\_" for their negation.
+The name of the config is prefixed with "if\_" and "unless\_" for their negation.

 Assertions are executed after a handler and an error is thrown if the assertion doesn't validate.
-The name of the options are prefixed with "should\_" and "should\_not\_" for their negation.
+The name of the config is prefixed with "should\_" and "should\_not\_" for their negation.

 ## Usage